Glossary

 First-party data is customer information collected directly through your owned channels.
 Learn why it's the foundation of privacy-compliant marketing.

-CDP.com Staff CDP.com Staff 5 min read
+CDP.com Staff CDP.com Staff 8 min read

 First-party data is customer information collected directly from your owned channels — including websites, mobile apps, email campaigns, point-of-sale systems, customer service interactions, and CRM platforms — where the customer has an explicit relationship with your brand.

 Unlike third-party data purchased from external brokers or second-party data shared through partnerships, first-party data is gathered with customer knowledge and consent.
 This direct relationship makes it more accurate, privacy-compliant, and actionable than data sourced from intermediaries.
+According to Boston Consulting Group, brands using first-party data for key marketing functions achieved up to a 2.9x revenue uplift and a 1.5x increase in cost savings compared to those relying on third-party data (BCG, 2022).

 Why First-Party Data Matters in 2026

 The deprecation of third-party cookies has accelerated dramatically.
 Google’s Privacy Sandbox initiative, Apple’s Intelligent Tracking Prevention (ITP), and stricter enforcement of GDPR and CCPA have rendered third-party tracking unreliable.
-According to Gartner, by 2025, 80% of marketers who have invested in personalization will abandon their efforts due to lack of ROI, insufficient data, or customer data management challenges.
+EU data protection authorities issued over €2.1 billion in GDPR fines in 2023 alone (GDPR Enforcement Tracker, 2024), making non-compliant data practices a financial risk.

 First-party data solves these problems: